lino-framework/book/docs/dev/contrib.rst

 - Find a bug in Lino (report it to the others, discuss about how to fix it)

-- Note that you are in a kind of priveleged situation: the test suite passed, claiming that Lino is perfect and everything works well, but *you* know it better, you know that there is a bug!
-The best thing to do in this situation is to first write a new test case which reproduces your bug.
+- A good thing to do in this situation is to first write a new test case which reproduces your bug.
 This new test case will of course break the test suite.
 You then fix the bug.

 Documentation change
 --------------------

+- You stumbled into some pitfall because Lino's documentation is so weak.
+Now we should review the docs: how can we avoid that other newbies have this pitfall which caused you frustration.

 Translations